eternal-flame-AD/pow-buster/README.md

 We assume you have a relatively modern and powerful platform, specifically:

 - Requires AVX-512 CPU or simd128 on WASM.
-The go-away solver has a SHA-NI fallback implementation.
-If you don't have any of these advanced instruction support, sorry, some "solutions" have "changed the way" of "security".
+The go-away solver has a SHA-NI fallback implementation with comparable latency.
+If you don't have any of these advanced instruction support, sorry, some "solutions" have "changed the way" of "security" (by paying with energy and battery life and making browsing on budget hardware hard).
 - For Anubis target, this assumes the server is 64-bit (is able to accept a signed 64-bit nonce).
-- Only builds on nightly Rust because avx512 intrinsics are not stable yet, it also currently doesn't build on non-x86_64 targets.
+- Only builds on nightly Rust because avx512 intrinsics are not stable yet.
-- This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser) is about 0.03%, the GPU solver has much lower failure rate.
+- This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser for mCaptcha and an eternity for Anubis) is about 0.03%.
+Go-away solver explores the full solution space.
 - The WGSL implementation is not optimized for performance, it has some major problems.
-However I want to keep this a limitation, I do not intend on writing "attack ready" code.
+However I want to keep this a limitation, I do not intend on writing "attack ready" code with maximum throughput.
+I agree large scale spam/scraping attack is a real threat and I don't want to make it worse.
+This is simply demonstrating I don't believe PoW is the right solution by defeating the system with only commodity CPU.

 ## Ethical Disclaimer (i.e. the "How Dare you Publish this?" question)

 ### Why not private disclosure?

 This isn't a vulnerability nor anything previously unknown, it's a structural weakness that needs to be assessed.
 I didn't "skip" or somehow "simplify" any number of SHA-2 rounds, it is a materialized analysis of performance characteristics of the system.

-Everybody knows PoW system loses protection margin using hardware or software optimizations.
+This is a structural limitation, PoW is supposed for global consensus, not maintaining a meaningful peer-to-peer "fair" hash rate margin, especially not when compared to commodity hardware.
+Every academic paper will tell you that PoW system loses protection margin using hardware or software optimizations.
+I implemented it, that's it.

 Website operators deploying a PoW system bear the responsibility to understand the performance characteristics and security implications of their chosen PoW parameters, and whether that protects against their identified threat. __The purpose of this research is to provide the statistical analysis and empirical validation data necessary for informed deployment decisions, including optimized CPU only solutions.__